idrees95/Project-Sensors/README.md

 ###### step6: log in to register number of microbits
  `user: admin`<br>
  `pass: admin`<br>
-Navigate to "Add sensors" and the desired number of sensors.<br>
+Navigate to "Add sensors" and add the desired number of sensors.<br>
 __NOTE: in field sensors id be sure to enter the id that displays on the sensors otherwise the data will be lost and not saved in the database.__
 ###### step7: Start collecting data
 Open a terminal and navigate yourself to the project folder and to start collecting data, just run "python3 connect.py".
 ###### Step8: See the information
 The information can be shown if clicked on sensors names.

+---
+Incase you get error "cannot open port", there is a python script which loops through all your ports and shows which port your reciever"R" is using.
+Navigate to project folder and run `python3 check.py` and it will show you the port that you are using.

 ---